bj-mcduck/ember-firebase-chat-app/README.md

 - [ember-cli-simple-auth-firebase](https://github.com/jamesdixon/ember-cli-simple-auth-firebase)
 - [ember-paper](https://github.com/miguelcobain/ember-paper)

 ## Slides, and Video

 - I'll post here when I can get slides, and/or video of my talk up
 - Check out a [live demo of the app](https://ember-firebase-chat.firebaseapp.com)

+## Helpful Links

+- You can view the [Official Ember JS StyleGuide](https://github.com/emberjs/ember.js/blob/master/STYLEGUIDE.md), and the [Dockyard Style guide](https://github.com/dockyard/styleguides/blob/master/ember.md) for some great examples of how to clean up your JS.

 ## Prerequisites